arvindtelharkar1992/Automated-Server-Provisioning/README.md

 # Configuration management

-npm should be sufficient to successfully update all the dependencies that are required.The 2 major dependencies worth mentioning are:
+npm should be sufficient to successfully update all the dependencies that are required.The 2 major dependencies worth mentioning are(can be found in the node_modules directory):
 - needle
 - aws-sdk